baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Debian.md

 **For more details, please see the [official documentation](https://docs.docker.com/install/).**

-### Install Python2.7 and Python runtime dependency package
+### Install Python and Python runtime dependency package

-- OpenEdge provides Python Runtime, which supports running code written in Python2.7.
-If you run OpenEdge in **native** process mode, you **MUST** firstly install Python2.7 and the package actually use.
+- OpenEdge provides Python Runtime, which supports running code written in Python2.7 and Python3.
+If you run OpenEdge in **native** process mode, you **MUST** firstly install Python3 and the package actually use.
 But, If you plan to start in **docker** container mode, you do not need to perform the following steps.
 - The Debian system mentioned in this document is based on the following kernel version and CPU architecture.
 Then execute the command `uname -ar` to display the system information of Debian.

 ![centos kernel detail](../../images/setup/os-debian.png)